BestTimesToVisit.com Logo

 Tango Immersion in San Telmo

-Wander through the cobblestone streets of San Telmo on a Sunday, where impromptu tango performances spill out from historic cafes and plazas.
-For a truly authentic experience, seek out a 'milonga' (a traditional tango dance hall) in the evening, where locals gather to dance the night away.
-Arrive early to observe the skilled dancers and perhaps even take a beginner's lesson.
+Wander through the cobblestone streets of San Telmo on a Sunday, where impromptu tango performances erupt in the plazas.
+For a truly authentic experience, seek out a 'milonga' (a traditional tango dance hall) in the evening, where locals gather to dance the night away – don't be afraid to ask for a dance if you know the steps!

 See all 8 things to do →